lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 * **ECDSA**: public key MUST be encoded as an uncompressed `ECPoint` as specified in section 2.2 of [RFC5480].
 A signature MUST be encoded as an `Ecdsa-Sig-Value` as specified in section 2.2.3 of [RFC3279].
 The private key MUST be encoded as ECPrivateKey specified in [RFC5915] without 'NamedCurve' parameter and without 'publicKey' field.
 * **EdDSA**: public key and signature MUST be encoded as per section 3 of [RFC8032] and the private key as CurvePrivateKey specified in [RFC8410].

 All ASN.1 objects SHALL be encoded using DER on serialization.
+For all serialization routines below, when their output values are required to be carried in an ASN.1 structure, they are wrapped as described in {{sec-encoding-to-der}}.

-Even with fixed encodings for the traditional component, there may be slight differences in size of the encoded value due to, for example, encoding rules that drop leading zeroes.
-See {{sec-sizetable}} for further discussion of encoded size of each composite algorithm.
+Even with fixed encodings for the traditional component, there might be slight differences in size of the encoded value due to, for example, encoding rules that drop leading zeroes.
+See {{sec-sizetable}} for a table of maximum sizes for each composite algorithm and further discussion of the reason for variations in these sizes.

 The deserialization routines described below do not check for well-formedness of the cryptographic material they are recovering.
 It is assumed that underlying cryptographic primitives will catch malformed values and raise an appropriate error.